Scaling

 - For 200: Cumulative weight = 4 + 2 = 6

 At this point, the cumulative weight (6) exceeds the median threshold (5.5).
-Therefore, the weighted median is 200.
+Here, the weighted median is 200, which best represents the majority stake-weighted consensus.

 This weighted median calculation ensures that the consensus feed value reflects the most influential estimates, balancing the data based on the providers' voting power.
 This method is designed to be robust against outliers and manipulation, ensuring a fair and reliable consensus process.